zdeluna/capstone-project/server/README.md

 #### Body parameters:

-email - The email address of the user password - The password of the user
+username - The email address of the user\
+password - The password of the user\

 Response: 200 OK { token: token}

+Example:/

 ---